creviceapp/creviceapp/README.md

 After the first startup of `CreviceApp.exe`, move to `%APPDATA%\Crevice\CreviceApp`, and you could find `default.csx`.
 It's the user script file.
 Please open it with a text editor and take a look at it.

-`default.csx` is merely a csharp script file.
+It is merely a csharp script file.
 You can use `#load` directive to load another csx file and can use `#r` directive to add  assembly references to the script.
 By default, the script has the assembly references to `microlib.dll`, `System.dll`, `System.Core.dll`, `Microsoft.CSharp.dll` and `CreviceApp.exe`.
 In other words, if there need to add an another assembly reference to the script, it should be declared by using `#r` directive at the head of the script.

 For more details, see [Directives - Interactive Window · dotnet/roslyn Wiki](https://github.com/dotnet/roslyn/wiki/Interactive-Window#directives).